Generic Name: lacosamide (la-KOE-sa-mide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); behavioral changes (eg, aggression; agitation; anger; anxiety; hostility); change in the amount of urine produced; chest pain; confusion; decreased coordination or loss of balance; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; memory problems; mental or mood changes (eg, new or worsening depression); new or worsening seizures; severe or persistent drowsiness, tiredness, or weakness; shortness of breath; suicidal thoughts or attempts; swelling of the legs; swollen lymph nodes; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, stomach pain, yellowing of the skin or eyes); tremor; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); behavioral changes (eg, aggression; agitation; anger; anxiety; hostility); change in the amount of urine produced; chest pain; confusion; decreased coordination or loss of balance; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; involuntary eye movement; memory problems; mental or mood changes (eg, new or worsening depression; panic attacks; inability to sit still); new or worsening seizures; severe or persistent drowsiness, tiredness, or weakness; shortness of breath; suicidal thoughts or attempts; swelling of the legs; swollen lymph nodes; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, stomach pain, yellowing of the skin or eyes); tremor; trouble sleeping; vision changes.